 400 Restoration Projects Since 1991!

 Since 1991, NSEA has worked to remove migratory barriers to fish by fixing broken culverts or replacing culverts with bridges (see below).
 This work has resulted in the opening of over 50 miles of upstream habitat for young fish and spawning adults.

 STREAM BANK RESTORATION

-NSEA replants native trees and shrubs along stream banks to restore the riparian zone.
-This critical work improves salmon habitat by shading the stream (keeping water temperatures cool) and limiting erosional forces (keeping the water clear).
+The planting of native trees and shrubs along stream banks restores function in the riparian zone.
+This work improves salmon habitat by shading the stream (keeping water temperatures cool) and limiting erosion (keeping the water clear).